 Certifications in health informatics & analytics are an invaluable addition to a graduate’s education.
 Certified Professional Health Informatics (CPHI) and Certified Healthcare Data Analyst (CHDA) provide graduates with the knowledge and expertise necessary to apply their skills to real-world situations.
 With the right certifications, graduates can become more attractive to employers and stand out from other applicants.

 Certified Professional Health Informatics (CPHI) is one of the most popular certifications in the field.
 It provides certified health data analysts with a comprehensive understanding of data management, system architectures, application development, regulatory compliance, and project management.
-CPHI-certified professionals can work closely with stakeholders, create effective strategies for data collection, analyze complex data sets, develop innovative solutions for healthcare delivery systems, and ensure compliance with industry standards.
+CPHI-certified professionals can work closely with stakeholders, create effective strategies for data collection, analyze complex data sets, develop innovative solutions for healthcare delivery systems, and ensure compliance with industry standards as a certified professional in health informatics CPHI.

 The Certified Healthcare Data Analyst (CHDA) certification is an excellent choice for those interested in working with big data sets and developing analytics strategies.
 CHDA-certified professionals can utilize best practices when managing large volumes of data from multiple sources while complying with industry guidelines and regulations.
 With this certification, graduates can confidently tackle healthcare challenges by creating actionable plans to improve patient outcomes.